Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Higgs side

-\begin{example} In our running example, this is given by the diagrams without dots which join the black strands with no crossing if $w=1$ and with a crossing if $w=s_{\al}$, and a minimal number of red/black crossings possible.
+\begin{example} In our running example, this is given by the diagrams without dots which join the black strands with no crossing if $w=1$ and with a crossing if $w=s_{\al}$, using a minimal number of red/black crossings.